pederlh/FYS4411/Project1/readme.md

 ### Running instructions
 Instruction to produce new data and/or results for the tasks listed in the problem set are as follows.
 The `main.cpp` file is organized to take 7-9 input arguments to initiate the class `Solver.cpp`, so when running the makefile one has to specify at least the first seven.
 The (ordered) input arguments are
 - `N` number of particles :  integer > 0
--  `D` dimentions : either 1, 2 or 3
+-  `D` spacial dimentions : either 1, 2 or 3
 - `MC` number of Monte Carlo cycles : integer > 0
 - `E` type of energy calculation : 0 for analytical expression, 1 for numerical differentiation
 - `S` type of Metropolis sampling : 0 for brute force, 1 for importance sampling, 2 for importance sampling + gradient descent (non-interacting particles) and 3 for importance sampling + gradient descent (interacting particles)